jamesbvaughan/jamesbvaughan.com/about.md

 Hey!
 My name is James Vaughan and I live in California and study computer science at UCLA.
-I'm usually out slacklining and climbing, but sometimes I take pictures, go to class, and write code, and I'm almost always listening to music.
+I'm usually out slacklining and climbing, but sometimes I take pictures, go to class, and write code.
+I also watch a lot of movies and I'm almost always listening to music.
 <span id="nowPlaying"></span>

 If you don't believe me or you just want to learn more,